ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 As noted in the Introduction, for many deployments communication between workloads cannot use end-to-end TLS.
 For these deployment styles, this document proposes application-level protections.
+For deployments using end-to-end TLS, application-level credentials may enrich the security context.

-The current version of the document includes two alternatives, both using the newly introduced Workload Identity Token ({{to-wit}}).
+The current version of the document includes three alternatives, all using the newly introduced Workload Identity Token ({{to-wit}}).
 The first alternative ({{dpop-esque-auth}}) is inspired by the OAuth DPoP specification.
-The second ({{http-sig-auth}}) is based on the HTTP Message Signatures RFC.
-We present both alternatives and expect the working group to select one of them as this document progresses towards IETF consensus.
+The second alternative ({{http-sig-auth}}) is based on the HTTP Message Signatures RFC.
+The third alternative ({{transport-layer-pop}}) is based on the TLS 1.3 and Token Binding RFCs.
+We present the alternatives and expect the working group to select those that should progress towards IETF consensus.
-A comparison of the two alternatives is attempted in {{app-level-comparison}}.
+A comparison of the first two alternatives is attempted in {{app-level-comparison}}.

 ## The Workload Identity Token {#to-wit}